stoeffel/awesome-fp-js/README.md

 * [fantasy-combinators](https://github.com/fantasyland/fantasy-combinators) – Common combinators.
 * [fantasy-birds](https://github.com/fantasyland/fantasy-birds) – Port of the Haskell package Data.Aviary.Birds.
 Everything for your combinatory needs.
 * [crocks](https://github.com/evilsoft/crocks) – A collection of popular Algebraic Data Types with the main goal to curate and provide not only a common interface between each type, but also all of the helper functions needed to hit the ground running.
+* [kudo-js](https://github.com/blitzritz/kudojs) - A small utility library with a set of Algebraic Data Types and Helper functions to help you write code in a functional programming style in Javascript

 ### Lenses